Catalyst makes acetic acid from methane

 By dotting the pores of a zeolite with individual rhodium atoms, researchers have come up with a catalyst that couples methane, carbon monoxide, and oxygen to produce acetic acid at low temperature.
-The findings, which the team reported Sunday at the American Chemical Society national meeting in New Orleans, could lead to a low-cost, low-energy catalytic process for manufacturing the organic acid.
+The findings, which the team reported last week at the ACS national meeting in New Orleans, could lead to a low-cost, low-energy catalytic process for manufacturing the organic acid.

-Speaking in a symposium organized by the Division of Catalysis Science & Technology, Franklin (Feng) Tao of the University of Kansas reported that he and his coworkers used a wet chemical process and ion-exchange chemistry to deposit isolated rhodium cations inside the micropores of ZSM-5, an aluminosilicate zeolite.
-Based on X-ray absorption spectroscopy and other methods, the team concluded that the catalyst takes the form of anchored RhO5 species.
+Franklin (Feng) Tao of the University of Kansas reported that he and his coworkers used a wet chemical process and ion-exchange chemistry to deposit isolated rhodium cations inside the micropores of ZSM-5, an aluminosilicate zeolite.
+On the basis of X-ray absorption spectroscopy and other methods, the team concluded that the catalyst takes the form of anchored RhO5 species.

 The team evaluated catalysts with a range of rhodium concentrations by first dispersing them in water and then delivering the suspensions to a reactor charged with methane, CO, and oxygen at various partial pressures.
 The reactions produced a mixture of acetic acid, formic acid, and methanol.
 By optimizing the conditions, the team boosted the selectivity for acetic acid to 70% at just 150 °C. Under those conditions, the anchored catalyst was more than 1,000 times as active as solution-phase rhodium cations.

-“The mechanism is quite convincing and seems consistent with the data,” remarked Aditya (Ashi) Savara, a symposium co-organizer and catalysis specialist at Oak Ridge National Laboratory.
-“The selectivities, activities, and reaction rates under those conditions, is surprising and impressive.”
+“The mechanism is quite convincing and seems consistent with the data,” remarked Aditya (Ashi) Savara, a symposium coorganizer and catalysis specialist at Oak Ridge National Laboratory.
+“The selectivities, activities, and reaction rates under those conditions are surprising and impressive.”

 Georgia Tech’s Meilin Liu also praised the study, noting that rationally designed catalysts like the ones described by Tao may benefit other catalytic processes by considerably reducing energy consumption and cost.